HaxeLocalizeJP/HaxeManual/output/HaxeManual/website/std-math-extensions.md

 ## 10.4.4 Extensions

-It is common to see [Static Extension](lf-static-extension.md) used with the math library.
+It is common to see [静的拡張](lf-static-extension.md) used with the math library.
 This code shows a simple example:
 ```haxe
 class MathStaticExtension {
   /* Converts an angle in radians to degrees */